IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 	- elven riders hunting a runaway worker?
 	- steal something from a warehouse while ppl are gone during the tide? but workers r on strike
 - Do a job for Konrad
-- go graverobbing for Vasilev
+- Merriwink gives Toby a challenge to allow him to join the thieves guild
-	- under Kallista's alma mater?
+	- reward: toby's first magic weapon? assassin's creed hidden knife glove, they never fit Merriwink anyways
-	- there's a competing adventuring party (sponsored by the council?) also there
+- Avizallo - the bad guys should lead here by the end of the Kevara introduction arc
 - attend a fancy theater show
-- catch an escaped criminal
+- catch an escaped criminal (Coriolis?)
 - desert tomb raiding, helping Nidalia find out abt her creation
     - give the party a reason to find nidalia / ask her stuff > hook into this adventure
     - Created by Freyot (Fistandia’s friend)? or Fistandia herself to guard some extradimensional space?